aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 5 the range increases by 60ft or the number of passengers increases by 1.

 **Global**: Enter a bonfire large enough to engulf the caster and emerge from another of their choice in range (200 miles).
 The caster is aware of all valid fires in range.
+The travellers are immune to damage from either entrance or exit fire for a minute after casting the spell.

 - For every 2 MP dice above 10 the range increases by 60 miles, or the number of passengers increases by 1.